A class of nonlinear optimisation and applications: Introduction

-This paper is organized as follows: In Section \ref{s2} we show various properties of potential functions and optimal mappings under appropriate assumptions.
-In particular, we show the optimal mapping $T$ is measure preserving in the sense of \eqref{jy11} and the potential function satisfies a Monge-Amp\`ere type equation.
-Theorem \ref{t003} is proved.
-In Section \ref{s3} we introduce a notion of generalized solutions and show that a potential function is a generalized solution, from which the existence of generalized solutions follows, see Theorem \ref{the1}.
-Section \ref{s4} contains the Lagrangian duality theory.
-It provides a useful tool to obtain the existence of maximizer.
+This paper is organised as follows: In \S\ref{s2}, we prove Lemma \ref{p202}, Theorem \ref{t003}, and show that the optimal mapping $T$ is measure preserving in the sense of \eqref{jy11} and the potential function $u$ satisfies a Monge-Amp\`ere type equation.
+In \S\ref{s3}, we introduce a notion of generalised solutions and show that a potential function is a generalised solution, from which the existence of generalised solutions follows, see Theorem \ref{the1}.
+In \S\ref{s4}, it contains the Lagrangian duality theory, which provides a useful tool to obtain the existence of maximiser.
 Theorem \ref{t004} is proved.
-In Section \ref{s5} we present some examples and applications of nonlinear optimization \eqref{0001}--\eqref{0003}.
+In \S\ref{s5}, we present some examples and applications of the nonlinear optimisation \eqref{prob}.
 In particular, we derive the equations in geometric optics problems from the corresponding constraints, instead of using the reflection or refraction law.